guitarvydas/fabghoststars/README.md

 A Container component can be thought of as a mini-operating-system, without the need for extra bloatware to handle MMUs, TRAPs, etc.  In this perspective, 0D Drawware can be thought of as a way to compose mini-operating systems into full-blown solutions (note the similarity to internet and Arduinos and robotics and blockchain and ...).

 Most components - Container or Leaf - "just run".
-In some cases, though,Leaf components need to do I/O and/or to break out to already-existing code written in a synchronous, long-running manner in some other way.
+In some cases, though, Leaf components need to do I/O and/or to break out to already-existing code written in a synchronous, long-running manner in some other way.
 In such cases, these particular Leaf components need to be coded up by systems programmers and must use the `set_idle` and `set_active` entry points to change components' state.
 This technique requires another discussion and will be described in another essay (it is not difficult, but, is on another branch of some other repo)

 ### Process
-Odin implementation of spawning a process with a string command and collecting output sent as a string.
+This package is an Odin implementation of spawning a process with a string command and collecting output sent as a string.
 ### Registry0D
-Table of Leaf and Container components that are available in the diagram and hard-coded in the underlying language (Odin, in this case).
+This package creates a database of Leaf and Container components that are available in the diagram and hard-coded in the underlying language (Odin, in this case).
 ### Syntax
-XML parser that converts .drawio files into internal Odin-accessible form.
+This package is an XML parser that converts .drawio files into internal Odin-accessible form.

 The parser recognizes
 - rectangles